Cannabinoid Chart With Simple Explanations

 CBN (Cannabinol)

 Key features: CBN is a non-intoxicating cannabinoid that’s synthesized from aged THC.
 People often associate CBN with sleep because the THC enhances its drowsy effect.
-However, CBN doesn’t come from “old” cannabis as some people think.
-It’s the CBN/THC combination that makes people sleepy (don’t miss out on the CBN supplement below to snooze more peacefully).
+However, CBN doesn’t come from “old” cannabis, as some people think.
+It’s the CBN/THC combination that makes people sleepy (don’t miss out on the CBN supplement below to sleep more peacefully).

 Potential medical benefits: Treatment for insomnia, arthritis, glaucoma, and ALS.
 Are you still with us?
-To address the cannabinoids that aren’t featured on this list, just know that there are more than one hundred, each with their own acidic and non-acidic variants.
+To address the cannabinoids that aren’t featured on this list, know that there are more than one hundred, each with its own acidic and non-acidic variants.

 Disclaimer: This article is originally published on https://sovereignty.co/cannabinoid-chart/